 - To establish and maintain a home for the Text Encoding Initiative (TEI) in the form of a permanent organizational structure.

-- To ensure the continued funding of TEI-C activities, for example: editorial maintenance and development of the TEI guidelines and DTD, training and outreach activities, and services to members.
+- To ensure the continued funding of TEI-C activities, for example: editorial maintenance and development of the TEI guidelines and associated schemas, training and outreach activities, and services to members.

-- To create and maintain a governance structure for the TEI-C with broad representation of TEI user-communities.
+- To create and maintain a governance structure with broad representation of TEI user-communities.

-- The TEI guidelines, other documentation, and DTD should be free to users;
+- The TEI guidelines, other documentation, and associated schemas should be free to users;

 - Participation in TEI-C activities should be open (even to non-members) at all levels;